-Call the Police non-emergency line at 403-343-5575 with the vehicle description and license plate of the offending vehicle.
-You will be asked to come to the detachment to write a statement and may be required to attend court as a witness to the infraction you have reported.
+Call the Police non-emergency line at 403-406-2200 with the vehicle description and license plate of the offending vehicle.
+You may be asked to come to the detachment to write a statement.

 Do not use 911 to report noise complaints.
 911 is for emergencies only and misuse of it may endanger lives.

 Join our Know Your Noise Event to find out where your vehicle rates!
 Head to the event page for more details.

 Parties and loud music

 RCMP receive numerous noise complaints in the summer months regarding loud music and conversation at house parties.
 It is important to note that tickets may be issued to the person disturbing the peace of their neighbours, or to the property owner, who is ultimately responsible for what occurs on their property.